A more in-depth look into preparing and providing Supported Assessments for ACC Sensitive Claims

 Who Should Attend:

 This 5 hour online workshop is to assist those who have already attended the Supported Assessments 101 workshop, or are reasonably experienced in completing Supported Assessments but are seeking more detailed information on specific aspects.

-PLEASE NOTE: your attendance for this training is not a guarantee of ACC approval for you to become an assessor nor is it part of ACC's in-house training as it is a clinician's take on the challenges in this task.
+PLEASE NOTE: This workshop offers guidance in how to tackle the task of providing Supported Assessments, once you are an approved assessor.
+However your attendance for this training is not a guarantee of ACC approval for you to become an assessor nor is it part of ACC's in-house training as it is a clinician's take on the challenges in this task.

 BA, MA (Hons), Dip.
 Clin.
 Psych., AFBPS

 Accredited Practitioner in EMDR and is a member of the EMDRNZ Board.